Appendix II: Python

 This chapter collects Python code equivalents to nearly all of the R commands shown in this book.
 The same code is reproduced, with full output, on the marginaleffects.com website.
-The small number of features that are not yet available in the Python version of marginaleffects are listed on the roadmap in Section 15.1.
+The small number of features that are not yet available in the Python version of marginaleffects are listed on the roadmap at the end of this appendix.

 Note that, by default, marginaleffects commands return data frames in the Polars format.
 These objects are easy to convert to Pandas, Numpy, or other formats using an appropriate .to_*() method.
 For example, calling the get_dataset() function returns a Polars data frame that we can convert to Pandas with .to_pandas().
 Recall that Python uses 0-based indexing whereas R uses 1-based indexing.